jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * **Unsigned encodings** are based on traditional binary notation, representing numbers greater than or equal to 0.
 * **Two’s-complement encodings** are the most common way to represent signed integers, that is, numbers that may be either positive or negative.
 * **Floating-point encodings** are a base-two version of scientific notation for representing real numbers.
     * Floating-point arithmetic has altogether different mathematical properties.
-The product of a set of positive numbers will always be positive, although over- flow will yield the special value +∞.
+The product of a set of positive numbers will always be positive, although overflow will yield the special value +∞.
     * Floating-point arithmetic is not associative, due to the finite precision of the representation.
     * The different mathematical properties of integer vs. floating-point arithmetic stem from the difference in how they handle the finiteness of their representations — integer representations can encode a comparatively small range of values, but do so precisely, while floating-point representations can encode a wide range of values, but only approximately.